raf-swiderski/fx-api/README.md

 These are some improvements I would make to the system next!

-- Allow for 2 more decimal places for currencies in the database.
-I.e. floats
+- In the database, allow for 2 more decimal places for output currency values and input.
+I.e. floats instead of integers.
--
+- Get the professional version of the API in order to change the input currency.